degawa/fed/README.md

 - [x] character string

 ## Overview
-The current version of fed provides the following functions and an operator:
+The current version of fed provides the following functions and operators:

 ### Procedures
 |                       procedure                        |                                                                            functionality                                                                             |